w3c/w3c-api/README.md

 # W3C Web API

 The goal of this project is provide a JSON API to access W3C data.
-The API is inteded to be public and read-only.
+The API is intended to be public and read-only.

 ## API documentation